This article will show you to prepare for the IELTS speaking test.

 For listening you should definitely check out Podcasts.
 Podcasts are like radio shows, but you can download them and listen to them whenever you like.
 There are millions of podcasts so it shouldn’t be difficult for you to find one you like.
 Try to find one on a topic that you are interested in, rather than one about learning English or IELTS.

 For reading, you should find a blog that interests you.
 All you have to do is Google a topic you’re interested in and type ‘blog’ in the search.
 For example, you might be interested in travel so just search for ‘Travel Blog’.

 Practice Speaking in Real Life Situations

-The IELTS speaking test is suppose to represent what it is like to talk to someone in a real life situation.
+The IELTS speaking test is supposed to represent what it is like to talk to someone in a real-life situation.
 You should therefore not practice IELTS past paper questions and just talk normally to someone instead.
 There are thousands of past paper questions and it is very unlikely that you will be asked any of them in your test.